 Your EKS bill is likely 30% to 50% higher than it needs to be.
 For most enterprise leaders, that monthly invoice is a recurring source of frustration.
-You think you’re paying for reliability, but the money is going down the drain.
+You think you are paying for reliability, but a surprising share of that spend comes from idle capacity, fragmented node pools, and avoidable network overhead.

 Before we fix the system, we must understand where the money actually goes.
 A common misconception among non-technical stakeholders is that Kubernetes is expensive.
 In reality, Kubernetes is efficient; misconfigured Kubernetes is expensive.